Aalto-Electric-Drives/motulator/docs/source/control/drive/observers.rst

 where :math:`\boldsymbol{k}_1` and :math:`\boldsymbol{k}_2` are gains (complex in a general case), the estimates are marked with the hat, and :math:`^*` marks the complex conjugate.

-In the sensored mode, :math:`\omega_\mathrm{s} = \omega_\mathrm{m}` is used.
+In sensored mode, :math:`\omega_\mathrm{s} = \omega_\mathrm{m}` is used.
 In the sensorless mode, the speed-adaptive structure (which would correspond to the phase-locked loop if the observer were implemented in stator coordinates) can be used to estimate the rotor angle and speed, respectively, as

 .. math::
     \frac{\mathrm{d} \hat{\omega}_\mathrm{m}}{\mathrm{d} t} &= \mathrm{Im}\{\boldsymbol{k}_\mathrm{i} \boldsymbol{e}\} \\